 Pocono Summit real estate is some of the most expensive in Pennsylvania, although Pocono Summit house values don't compare to the most expensive real estate in the U.S.

-When you are in Pocono Summit, you'll notice that it is more blue-collar than most other communities in America.
-40.84% of Pocono Summit’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Pocono Summit is a blue-collar town, with 40.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pocono Summit is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Pocono Summit who work in food service (11.48%), office and administrative support (10.90%), and teaching (5.96%).

 Another notable thing is that Pocono Summit is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.